Carola de Armas/Blaublut Edition

 Knowing how to shrink a shirt can be a brilliant way to customize your closet, but be careful: Ultra-high heat can be tough on fabrics, so shrink with caution.
 Be sure to try on your tee between rounds of shrinking to ensure the perfect fit, and you’ll be ready to show off your favorite new (old) T-shirt in no time.

-Up next, keep reading for the best ways to style a white tee.
+Up next, get inspired by 96 ways to style a white T-shirt.